Skip to main content

 • Paying rent whenever it falls due.

-• Keeping the unit clean and sanitary as per the terms of the rental or lease agreement.
+• Keeping the dwelling unit clean and sanitary as per the terms of the written rental agreement or lease.

-• Respecting the peace and quiet of other tenants.
+• Respecting the peace and quiet of other residents.

 • Using the provided fixtures and amenities for their intended purposes.

-• Not causing negligent or careless property damage to the unit.
+• Not causing negligent or careless damage to the unit.

 • Abiding by all terms of the lease agreement, including observing the pet and guest policies.